 The southern route of the Åland Archipelago Trail

-What might you experience along the southern route of the Åland Archipelago Trail?
-This is where you can find inspiration and tips as to what is on offer in the various sections.
+What can you experience along the southern route of the Åland Archipelago Trail?
+This is where you can find inspiration and tips as to what is on offer in the various islands.

-From Överö the archipelago ferry goes to Sottunga, the population of which is barely 100 inhabitants, making it the smallest municipality in Finland.
-The attractions include the little 17th-century wooden church that burned down in the Greater Wrath, but which was rebuilt starting in 1728.
+Finland’s smallest municipality Sottunga barely has 100 inhabitants.
+The attractions include the 17th-century wooden church that burned down in the Greater Wrath, but which was rebuilt starting in 1728.
 In the summer Sottunga comes into its own with exhibitions and sales of local arts and crafts in the Hembygdsgården, and the archipelago restaurant Salteriet by the ferry harbour is a popular choice of eatery.
 You can stay in the Sottunga holiday village or at Lyckliga Lotta’s Bed & Breakfast.